 2. Swamp House

 The Swamp House is wonderful.
 They have two species of crocodile (Mugger and the iconic Salt Water) and an American alligator in residence.
 On the day we visited the American alligator was sunning itself in the outdoor part of its enclosure.
 It could move freely inside or out.
-Inside the Swamp House visitors can move around on raised walkways giving them as excellent view of the terrifying reptiles.
+Inside the Swamp House, visitors can move around on raised walkways giving them an excellent view of the terrifying reptiles.
 Even better, if you follow the walkway around it takes you down to below the water level and if you are lucky enough you will find yourself eye to eye with a crocodile.